deckard-rick/mTLS-example/README.md

 # mTLS-example
-Example in C for mutual TLS (but still not working)
+Example in C for mutual TLS (TLS with mutual authentication)

 Small experimental server and client, with
 * ip socket communication
 * ssl encryption

-now working on mTLS, authentification with certificates, but still some problems.
+* mTLS, authentification with certificates

+07.05.2020 is now working, code will be reviewed soon